 Normally the RE0’s come shipped in retail packaging, mine did not but I will post a picture from the website so you know what to expect if you purchase a pair for yourself.
-Included in the package are four different styles of silicon ear buds that can easily be interchanged.
-Also included are extra sound diffusing pads (as best I can describe them) which is important especially if your are the type to swap your silicone tips often, this may wear out your IEM’s quicker then the average user.
+Included in the package are four different styles of silicon earbuds that can easily be interchanged.
+Also included are extra sound diffusing pads (as best I can describe them) which are important especially if you are the type to swap your silicone tips often, this may wear out your IEM’s quicker than the average user.

 The IEM’s are very well built; the cabling is textured [for lack of a better work] making it seem a bit more posh then your average run of the mill earbud.
 The studded casing on the buds themselves is a nice bonus, and I personally like how the venting holes out the back of the ear buds are very small, this should give a very nice isolation effect.
 The addition of a headphones extension cable is also a very nice bonus feature for all of the fundamentalist audiophiles out there that love starting up their favorite phono and kicking back in their arm chair.
 One thing lacking is a mini to ¼ converter but you can pick up a nice gold plated one for under $20 at most electronics stores if you are a strong believer in antiquated sound.

 Let’s have a look at some specs and features:

 Free gift in your RE0 order: Fiio E3 amp: Which did not come with my set but should be a great bonus